-My tenant is refusing to pay the hot water portion of the utility bill and has deducted this amount from the rent payment, what should I do?
+My tenant is refusing to pay for the hot water tank rental portion of the utility bill and has deducted this amount from the rent payment, what should I do?

-If the tenant agreed to pay for hydro then the tenant is responsible for the entire hydro bill unless otherwise specified in the tenancy agreement.
+If the tenant agreed to pay for the utility bill including the rental for the hot water tank then the tenant is responsible for the entire utility bill unless otherwise specified in the tenancy agreement.
 You can give your tenant a N4 Notice for Non-Payment of Rent if he/she has deducted any amount from the rent and the Landlord and Tenant Board can make a decision on the issue.

 My tenant is moving out at the end of the month, and I have new tenants coming in.
-If I put the hydro in my name and then into my new tenants name is will cost more.
+If I put the hydro in my name and then into my new tenants’ name it will cost more.
 Instead can I put it directly in the new tenants’ names before they move in?

 We do not generally recommend involving the new tenant at this point, because it is not really their problem.
 Since the contract with the new tenants begins on January 1st, you can only follow through on your contract if you have clear possession of the unit (for example, if the old tenant returns the keys) so that they can move in on the date agreed to.
 If you do not have possession and the new tenants do agree to bring the move-in date forward, then you can put the account in their name WITH THEIR CONSENT.
 Otherwise, I would say that you may have to temporarily be the account holder.

-It has come to our attention that we have been paying for hot water tanks for 5 townhouses that tenants did not put into their names as per their lease.
+It has come to our attention that we have been paying for the rental of hot water tanks for 5 townhouses that tenants did not put into their names as per their lease.
 Is there anything we can do to recoup this loss?

-We know of no clear and definitive case law on the issue of the responsibility of parties when it comes to the providing, maintenance of and payment for rental hot water tanks.
+We are not aware of any clear and definitive case law on the issue of the responsibility of parties when it comes to the providing, maintenance of and payment for rental hot water tanks.
 We are not sure if your own municipality has property standards that require the property owner to provide or maintain appliances like hot water tanks (most do not).
-As you must know Section 20 of the Residential Tenancies Act requires that the landlord maintain the premises and comply with all municipal health, safety, housing, and maintenance standards.
-So if there are no municipal restrictions on the landlord, then a properly worded lease may be a solid foundation for your argument that the tenant should pay you for what they contracted to do, even if you cannot now make them transfer the account or payment into their name.
-If they refuse to switch or pay you, and the amounts owing are significant enough to make it worth your while, you could pursue the matter in Small Claims Court.
+Section 20 of the Residential Tenancies Act requires that the landlord maintain the premises and comply with all municipal health, safety, housing, and maintenance standards.
+So if there are no municipal restrictions on the landlord, then a properly worded lease may be a solid foundation for your argument that the tenant should pay you for what they contracted to, even if you cannot make them transfer the account or payment into their name.
+If they refuse to switch or pay you, and the amounts owing are significant enough to make it worth your while, effective September 1, 2021 you could file an application with the LTB for unpaid utilities.
 The tenant will likely argue “implied use,” meaning that you failed to raise the matter soon enough, and have therefore accepted the current “arrangement” over time.

 Is the hot water tank rental the responsibility of the landlord or is that a utility that the renter should pay when they pay a monthly rent plus utilities?